Is Sweet Potato a Fruit or Vegetable?

 Your sweet potatoes will last longer when stored correctly.
 Freshly harvested sweet potatoes need to be stored in a cool dark and dry location.

 A potato bin with a lid is ideal.
 These potatoes can also be stored in paper bags with wood shavings or sawdust.
 The wood particles will absorb moisture to prevent rotting.
+There are great options online for potato bins, and personally, I use this one not only for my potatoes but also for garlic and onions.
+This helps me a lot to avoid spoilage and keep everything fresh.

 Do not store uncooked sweet potatoes in a refrigerator.